Skip to content

 9. This is La Salle

-The list below reflects openings for the 2025-2026 academic year; however, the availability and type of graduate assistantships may vary each year.
-The list of available graduate assistantships for the upcoming academic year is expected to be released in the preceding spring semester on the University’s jobs webpage under “Staff Positions.”
+The list below reflects openings for the 2026-2027 academic year; however, the availability and type of graduate assistantships may vary each year.
+The list of available graduate assistantships for the upcoming academic year is expected to be released in the preceding spring or summer semester on the University’s jobs webpage under “Staff Positions.”
 If the Office of Human Resources no longer lists a graduate assistant position, the position may have been filled.

-2025-2026 Academic Year Graduate Assistantships
+2026-2027 Academic Year Graduate Assistantships

-Graduate Assistant, Academic Support for Student Athletes
+Graduate Assistant, Academic Support for Student Athletes (Half-Time)

 The Graduate Assistant for Academic Support of Student Athletes is responsible for mentoring and monitoring designated student-athletes in their academic pursuits.